its-ericjones/transcript-generator/README.md

 ## Podcasts Also?

 I tend to go in and out of phases when it comes to listening to podcasts - my podcast player of choice is [Overcast](https://overcast.fm) by Marco Arment.
 Recently I've been accessing the transcripts of podcast episodes as a different way to absorb their content.
 Most of the shows I listen to offer transcripts of episodes directly on their websites and as of March of 2024, the Apple Podcasts app now offers [transcripts directly](https://www.apple.com/newsroom/2024/03/apple-introduces-transcripts-for-apple-podcasts/) within the player.
-However, may main problem is that neither show websites nor Apple Podcasts offer transcripts for member-only feeds.
+However, my main problem is that neither show websites nor Apple Podcasts offer transcripts for member-only feeds.